-More information about the TELPAS reading tests for grades 2-12 is available in the Educator Guide to TELPAS available on the TEA's Student Assessment Division website.
+More information about the TELPAS reading tests for grades 2- 12, including item specifications and samples, is available in the Educator Guide to TELPAS available on the TEA's Student Assessment Division website.
 This guide is provided to familiarize educators with TELPAS.
-It shows the integral relationship between TELPAS and the ELPS.
-It also includes explanatory information on the TELPAS language domains of listening, speaking, reading, and writing as well as sample test questions.
+It shows the integral relationship between TELPAS and the ELPS, and includes explanatory information as well as links to student video segments, authentic student writing samples, and sample test questions.